Bookclubbers without boundaries in Nelson, New Zealand

 ✔ “This book is engrossing right from the first page with its merging of poetry, prose and mythology.
 Alofa is well written, and it is heartbreaking to read about the difficulties she endures in her regulated childhood.” – Rachel

-✔ “This story involves domestic violence and cultural repression of sexuality in a coming of age story set in a Samoan village.
+✔ “This story involves domestic violence and cultural repression of sexuality in a coming-of-age story set in a Samoan village.
 The themes of racial and sexual discrimination are disturbing at times.
 I enjoyed the way the Samoan language peppers this book, however this was sometimes frustrating as not all words/phrases were included in the glossary translation.
 A good read.” – Jo

 —–